 Adoption Laws and Qualifications

-All adoptions taking place in Fairbanks must comply with Alaska adoption laws.
-State laws regulate many areas of adoption, from consent and relinquishment to adoption expenses.
+All adoptions taking place in Fairbanks must comply with Alaska laws.
+State laws regulate many areas of adoption, from consent and relinquishment to expenses.
 To learn more about adoption laws and regulations in Alaska, visit our state adoption information page.
 Learn about the legal processes that impact birth parents and adoptive families below.

 Adoption Laws for Birth Parents

-To protect your rights throughout the adoption process, there are several Alaska laws in place regulating adoption consent, relinquishment, paternity establishment, and more.
+To protect your rights throughout the process, there are several Alaska laws in place regulating adoption consent, relinquishment, paternity establishment, and more.
 Find this information, along with other Alaska adoption laws, here.